OfficeDev/teams-toolkit/templates/scenarios/ts/link-unfurling/README.md

         }
       ],
 ```
 Run `npm install @microsoft/adaptivecards-tools`.
-This package helps render placeholders such as `${url}` in adative card to be real values.
+This package helps render placeholders such as `${url}` in adaptive card to be real values.

 In `linkUnfurlingApp.ts`, update variable `attachment` to be following.
 ```ts